lixinliang/require-extension-vue/README.md

 import 'require-extension-vue';
 // From now on, you can import or require a single-file vue component. import app from './app.vue';
-// This object is what you export. (data, computed, created etc.)
+// This object is what you export. (include attributes: data, computed, created etc.)
 // <template> will be exported in app.template as String.
 // <style> will be appended to document.head, if you have Browser environment.
 ```